thesourcerer8/drresearch/README.md

 * Single DATA area inside a page

 ![image](https://github.com/thesourcerer8/drresearch/assets/6086693/c317b1e8-191f-4289-a814-2588103a72f6)
-in case there is only a single DATA and a single ECC area inside a page, recovery of LDPC parameters just from a single dump is less likely to be successful.
+in case there is only a single DATA and a single ECC area inside a page, recovery of LDPC parameters just from a single pattern dump is less likely to be successful.
 Theoretically the preferred solution in that case would be to use a logic analyzer that captures and logs the write requests to the NAND flash.
 Please contact me for a special initpattern variant which is more efficient for logic analyzers to reduce the write load.

 ## Usage